gvwilson/fiction/iffy/index.md

 dodging around the people and bots going about their chores in Halley's narrow cobblestone streets.
 "*Gardez-vous!* *Gardez-vous!*"
-scolded an ancient fixit bot
+scolded the centipede-shaped fixit bot everyone called French Henry.
-as she squeezed between its rusty frame and the rack of insulating moss it was tending.
+She squeezed between its rust-streaked frame and a rack of insulating moss and kept running.

 The barnacle farmers were still bent over their work when she reached the pier.
 She stopped and put her hands on her knees to catch her breath.
 "How's yer haul?" she panted.

-"No bad," one of them said.
+"Not bad," one of them said.
 She nudged a scratched blue bucket of barnacles with her boot.
-"Probly get thirty grams outta this when it renders down.
+"Prob'ly get thirty grams outta this when it renders down.
 That'll buy a nice dinner."
 Her smile showed more gaps than teeth.